simioyin222/PROGRESS-PT3/README.md

 ### 11am cst scrum
 ### 11:30am cst scrum over
 ### 11:45 am cst brainstorming , wireframing and prepaing for team week project and getting ready to prepare myself for what i need t contrtibvute
-## 12:54 pm cst starting on setting up project fopr team week and will start prototyping in figma then swithc to linkein learning and white boarding
+### 12:54 pm cst starting on setting up project fopr team week and will start prototyping in figma then swithc to linkein learning and white boarding
+### pdp check in 1:45 pm cst
+### 3:17 pm cst lost track of time finally finshed brainstorming and planning out team week idea and what i want to do and for the team
+###